Backpacker747/Backpacker747/README.md

 - 👀 I’m interested in programming, creating websites for small/big businesses
 - 🌱 I’m currently learning HTML, CSS, JavaScript, & Python
 - 💞️ I’m looking to collaborate on building a functional website
-- 📫 How to reach me email me at Parkerslindsay@gmail.com, or Call?Text at (435) 317-3088
+- 📫 How to reach me email me at Parkerslindsay@gmail.com, or Call/Text at (435) 317-3088
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...